 Definition of Debt: All obligations of the City to repay, with or without interest, in installments and/or at a later date, some amount of money utilized for the purchase, construction, or operation of City resources.
-This includes but is not limited to notes, bond issues, capital leases, and loans of any type (whether from an outside source such as a bank or from another internal fund).
+This includes but is not limited to notes, bond issues, financing leases, and loans of any type (whether from an outside source such as a bank or from another internal fund).

-Approval of Debt: Bond anticipation notes, capital outlay notes, grant anticipation notes, and tax and revenue anticipation notes will be submitted to the State of Tennessee Comptroller's Office and the City Council prior to issuance or entering into the obligation.
-A plan for refunding debt issues will also be submitted to the Comptroller's Office prior to issuance.
-Capital or equipment leases may be entered into by the City Council; however, details on the lease agreement will be forwarded to the Comptroller's Office on the specified form within 45 days.
+Approval of Debt: Bond anticipation notes, capital outlay notes, grant anticipation notes, tax and revenue anticipation notes (including any interfund loans) and certain non-exempt financing leases will be submitted to the State of Tennessee Comptroller's Division of Local Government Finance and the City Council prior to adoption of the authorizing resolution for capital outlay notes and prior to issuance or entering into all other notes.
+A plan for refunding debt issues will also be submitted to the Comptroller's Office prior to adoption of the authorizing resolution by the governing body and issuance.